 Only recently nearly half a $million was raised in just 90 days by crowdsourcing from the ME/CFS community to perform a rituximab trial.
 I think the money would be raised if the data of efficacy was there.

 Note that mercury in vaccines is not an adjuvant, but a preservative.
-Aluminum is generally used as the adjuvant in many vaccines.
+Aluminum hydroxide is used as the adjuvant in many vaccines.

 The function of an adjuvant is to boost the immune system when the vaccine is given; this boost is necessary in order for immune system to be properly trained by the antigen present in the vaccine.

-StaphVax does not appear to be a Staphylococcus toxoid vaccine, which is what you need for ME/CFS.
-A toxoid vaccine contains a specific toxin made by Staphylococcus called alpha toxin.
-When you get this toxoid vaccination that contains alpha toxin, it trains your immune system to make antibodies against alpha toxin (but not against the Staphylococcus bacterium itself).
+StaphVax does not appear to be a Staphylococcus toxoid vaccine, which I think is what you may need for treating ME/CFS.
+The Staphylococcus toxoid vaccine contains a weakened form of a toxin made by Staphylococcus called alpha toxin.
+When you get this toxoid vaccination that contains weakened alpha toxin, it trains your immune system to make antibodies against alpha toxin (but not against the Staphylococcus bacterium itself).

-Just how alpha toxin acts as an immunomodulator that benefits ME/CFS, I do not know.
+Just how alpha toxin might act as an immunomodulator that benefits ME/CFS, I do not know.